mbelpar/mbelpar.github.io/_pages/cv.md

 - Cybersecurity MOOC Director, URJCx and MiriadaX (2016-2018).
 - Computer Architecture II area coordinator (2015-2021).
 - Master and Doctoral Program Director, M.Res. in Advanced Hardware and Software Systems, Universidad Rey Juan Carlos (2009-2013).
 - Member of the Advisory Group (“ad personam”), European Union Agency for Cybersecurity (ENISA, 2023-2025).
+Member of the "Alumni" Group since then.